20. 7. 2025 – 13.00

 Slang here evolves faster than fashion:

-The city’s energy is electric, exhausting, but strangely addictive.
-You wake up to the call of the mosque or the cry of the bread seller.
-You fight through hours of go-slow (traffic jams), but somehow, you make it to your destination — because in Lagos, you have to.
+The city's energy is electric, exhausting, yet strangely addictive.
+You wake to mosque calls or bread sellers' cries.
+You battle through hours of go-slow (traffic jams), but somehow reach your destination—because in Lagos, you must.

 Food – The Taste of the Streets